mirkogrewing/raspberry-pi-torrent-plex/extra/settings/raspi-3b.md

 You can go further and overclock the CPU of your Raspberry Pi.

 :exclamation: WARNING :exclamation:
 Overclocking your CPU can result in serious damages to your the same and might void the warranty.
 Please do it at your own risk.
-In my case, even without overclock, the Raspberry was constantly working on a temperature around 70˚C, reaching occasionally 81-82˚C. Ofter installing a copper heatsink for the RAM and a heatsink with fans for the board, the temperature never went above 44˚C - even after overclocking.
+In my case, even without overclock, the Raspberry was constantly working on a temperature around 70˚C, reaching occasionally 81-82˚C. Ofter installing a copper heatsink for the RAM and a heatsink with fans for the board, the temperature - when idle - never went above 44˚C - ~~even after overclocking~~ while it stayed between 58 and 62˚C while streaming a movie.

-In my case (Raspberry Pi 3b) I could overclock from 1.2 to 1.35 GHz by adding the following to `/boot/config.txt`
+In my case (Raspberry Pi 3b) I ~~could~~ tried to overclock from 1.2 to 1.35 GHz by adding the following to `/boot/config.txt`

 ```
 arm_freq=1350